Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >>
 >> **7\.
 Preparing OpenStack Resources for Manila CSI**
 >>
->> 1. Create a dedicated OpenStack user for Manila
+>> 7.1\.
+Create a dedicated OpenStack user for Manila
 >>
 >> You need a separate OpenStack user to manage Manila resources.
 This user can be created:
 >>
 >> - Through the OVHcloud Control Panel (Public Cloud > Settings > Users & Roles)
 >> - Or via the OVHcloud CLI
 >>
->> 2. Collect OpenStack project and user details
+>> 7.2\.
+Collect OpenStack project and user details
 >>
->> Download your project’s openrc file from the OVHcloud control panel and note the following credentials:
+>> Download your project’s openrc file from the OVHcloud Control Panel and note the following credentials:
 >>
 >> - os-userName
 >> - os-password